AlbertoGhiotto/Markerless_hand_pose_estimation/README.md

 # Markerless hand pose estimation via CNN on Keras
 This project aims at developing a deep learning model for markerless hand pose estimation based on a variation of ResNet with readout layers that predict the location of a body part.
 It is implemented on Keras using Tensorflow as backend.

-This project is developed by taking as a reference the works done in [DeepLabCut](https://github.com/AlexEMG/DeepLabCut) by customizing the network for hand pose estimation.
+This project is developed by taking as a reference the works done in [DeepLabCut](https://github.com/AlexEMG/DeepLabCut), in which transfer learning has been applied in various pose estimation tasks.

 ## Labeling example